 Key questions Your answers

 What are the questions you think are most appropriate to ask?

 Who would need to be engaged?

 How regularly would you engage these agents?

+How would you use the lessons learned?

 Table 8.3.
 Fostering experiential learning in your find-and-fit process